danielcornock/danielcornock.co.uk/_pages/about.md

 In my free time, I love creating my own projects for fun, or to solve a problem I have in my day-to-day life, as well as writing about the skills I learn along the way.

-Outside of coding, I also enjoy running, creating music, editing videos and playing a bit of animal crossing.
+Outside of coding, I also enjoy running, creating music, editing videos and playing animal crossing.